molumolua/Thesis-for-LLM/MATH/prompt-in-context.md

     k = 0  # center's y-coordinate
     focus_y = 6  # y-coordinate of the focus
     vertex_y = -3  # y-coordinate of the vertex
+    point_y = 4  # y-coordinate of a point on the hyperbola

     # Distance from center to focus (c) and center to vertex (a)
     c = abs(focus_y - k)